Local Government (Religious etc. Observances) Bill

 Groups potentially affected include:

-- Local Authorities: Will have the discretion to incorporate religious or belief-related observances into meetings and support related events.
+- Local Authorities in England: They will have the option to include religious or belief-related observances in meetings and support related events.

 Powered by nyModel